edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

     s.close() #Close the connection
 ```

-This code is similar to our original client code but the 'try: except:' clause has been added to catch the
+This code is similar to our original client code, however the 'try: except:' clause has been added to catch the
 KeyboardInterrupt error we get when manually stopping our endless iterator, making sure it closes the connection.
-Successfully closing the connection, will signal our server to stop listening and close the connection as well.
+Successfully closing the connection is important to signal our server to stop listening and close the connection.

 The 'for lines in line_get(file_to_read):' line, endlessly calls on our generator function to provide the lines read
 from the file 'testfile.csv'.
 An explicit way to write this would be: